top of page

 is there anything i can do that's not suicide?

-to live with ptsd and suicide, i had to develop an emergency plan for safety. my emergency plan is fluid; a constantly evolving practice unique to my specific needs in each situation. doing this work isn't easy or comfortable. developing a safe plan is an intensely introspective, disciplined, vulnerable practice. it's best done with that awareness and with support, if available.
+to live with ptsd and suicide, i had to develop an emergency plan for safety. my emergency plan is a deeply personal, fluid, constantly evolving practice unique to my specific needs in each situation.

-it's not realistic to create an emergency plan when in crisis/emergency. this planning is best done during stretches of recovery; not in activation. an emergency plan is a luxury.
+it's not realistic or most effective to create an emergency plan when in crisis/emergency. this planning is best done during stretches of recovery; not in activation.

 i do not choose to live w suicide.